avaje/avaje-prisms/README.md

 ## Differences from Hickory

 - Upgrades from JDK 6 to 11
-- Adds modular support via module.info
+- Adds modular support via module-info
 - `@GeneratedPrism` is now repeatable
 - Generates a `getAllInstances` method to retrieve a list of prisms from an element
 - Generates an `isPresent` method to easily check if an element has the target annotation.